 What Is Oral Appliance Therapy?

 Oral appliance therapy is a treatment in which your child wears a custom-designed, two-piece removable device in their mouth to gently widen their upper jaw during sleep.
-The increase in the size of their upper jaw and the airflow effectively keeps their airway open.
+The increase in the size of their upper jaw and the airflow effectively keep their airway open.

 In addition, the device ensures that your child’s lower jaw is moved forward comfortably.
-This allows the tissue at the back of their throat to relax and prevent the base of their tongue from collapsing and blocking their airway.
+This allows the tissue at the back of their throat to relax and prevents the base of their tongue from collapsing and blocking their airway.

 Similar to an orthodontic retainer or a sports mouth guard, a pediatric dentist prescribes this appliance.
 In other words, unless your child is custom-fitted for it, it won’t work.